-Select one of the Web Content Filter Profile settings (created in CSM>> Web Content Filter Profile) for applying with this router.
-Please set at least one profile for anti-virus in CSM>> Web Content Filter Profile web page first.
-For troubleshooting needs, you can specify to record information for Web Content Filter Profile by checking the Log box.
+CSM>> Web Content Filter web page first.
+Or choose [Create New] from the drop down list in this page to create a new profile.
+For troubleshooting needs, you can specify to record information for Web Content Filter by checking the Log box.
 It will be sent to Syslog server.
-Please refer to section 3.14.5 Syslog/Mail Alert for more detailed information.
+Please refer to section Syslog/Mail Alert for more detailed information.